Table of Contents

 Section 2.
 ORGANIZATION

-The Chair of the Academic Senate, or his or her designee, shall serve as temporary Chair of all Ad hoc Committees.
+The Chair of the Senate, or their designee, shall serve as temporary Chair of all Ad hoc Committees.
 The duties of the temporary Chair shall consist of calling the first meeting of the committee, at which time a permanent Chair shall be elected.
-A Secretary shall be elected to take minutes of meetings.
+Either a Secretary shall be elected to take minutes of meetings, or the role of secretary shall be shared among members with each member serving as a meeting secretary at at least one meeting.

 Section 3.
 RECOMMENDATIONS OF AD HOC COMMITTEES